 - VIN # (e.g. “9324G54657K8791A3”)

-After entering all of the specs on the vehicle, it’s time to specify the contact information of both the buyer and seller.
-The following will need to be entered:
+After entering all of the specs on the vehicle, the following contact information for both the buyer and seller must be provided:

-- The seller’s phone number (optional, but recommended); and
+- The seller’s phone number (optional, but recommended).

 - The seller’s email address (optional, but recommended).